(Article last updated: September 5, 2018)

-- Meeting Jack Skellington and Sally, the 7 Dwarfs, villains, and the princesses with their princes
+- Meeting popular characters like Jack Skellington and Sally, the 7 Dwarfs, villains, and Moana

 To fit it all together, this is how I would plan my time:

-- 4:00 - 7:00 - ride rides, eat dinner and then get in line between 5:30 and 6 to meet your highest priority character (the Seven Dwarfs or Jack Skellington & Sally)
+- 4:00 - 7:00 - ride rides, eat dinner, and then get in line between 5:30 and 6 to meet your highest priority character (like the Seven Dwarfs or Jack Skellington & Sally)

-For instance, if you'll be in Disney theme parks for 7 days, you could get 6 day park tickets and tickets to the party.
-On the party day, you could use the first part of the day to rest or visit Downtown Disney and then go to Magic Kingdom at 4 p.m. to use your party ticket.
+For instance, if you'll be in Disney theme parks for 7 days, you could get 6 day park tickets and also purchase tickets to the party.
+On the party day, you could use the first part of the day to rest or visit Disney Springs, and then go to Magic Kingdom at 4 p.m. to use your party ticket.

-In general, Tuesdays are the least crowded day to attend overall and September dates are less busy than October dates.
+In general, Tuesdays are the least crowded day to attend overall, and August and September dates are less busy than October dates.

 So what do you think?
-Will you be attending the party?
+Will you be attending Mickey's Not-So-Scary Halloween Party?
 Or do you have questions that weren't covered?

 Feel free to add your thoughts in the comments.